 CCTV cameras are likely to be one of the means to deal with these issues, but a CCTV camera alone cannot help you with anything except surveillance.
 It won’t keep the doors locked or make the windows impenetrable.
 That being said, for many small businesses, a good access control system and a visible CCTV camera is often sufficient.

-At ACCL, access control systems and CCTV cameras are our specialty!
+At ACCL, access control systems and CCTV cameras are our speciality!
 We’d love to recommend and install systems that fit both your needs and your budget!
 Let’s talk!

 Second, you should define what capabilities your CCTV system needs to have in order to meet your security requirements.